-Elections 2019: NDA ahead in over 300 seats, UPA lags behind with less than 100
+Elections 2019: BJP wins 15 seats, ahead in 288; Congress lags behind with just two wins

 Biju Janata Dal chief Naveen Patnaik looks set for a fifth straight term as the Odisha chief minister, with his party maintaining its dominant position in the state Assembly polls.
 Leads show the BJD ahead on 69 seats, the BJP on 21 seats and the Congress on seven.

 In Andhra Pradesh, the YSR Congress Party appears to be heading for a landslide.
-Jagan Mohan Reddy’s party is leading in 143 out of 172 seats for which leads were in.
-Chandrababu Naidu’s Telugu Desam Party is far behind with 27 seats.
+Jagan Mohan Reddy’s party is leading in 141 out of 175 seats.
+Chandrababu Naidu’s Telugu Desam Party is far behind with 32 seats.

 The Pema Khandu-led BJP in Arunachal Pradesh is leading in early trends.
 It has won 10 out of the 14 seats for which leads were available.